salesforce-misc/Vador/README.md

 ## Lift Util

-Below are the DSLs currently available, with self-explanatory names.
+Below are the utils currently available, with self-explanatory names.
 There are multiple overloads suitable for simple/non-simple.
 The Java Docs should guide you to use proper overload:

 | Aggregation Util: To lift Member validator to Container Validator type ||
 | ---  | --- |